EugSh1/Cog/readme.md

 The documentation is available on [https://eugsh1.github.io/Cog](https://eugsh1.github.io/Cog).

+## Contributing

+We welcome contributions and appreciate your help in improving Cog.

+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting issues or pull requests.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.